patleeman/VSNotes/README.md

 # Taking Notes
 VSNotes is just a quick way to create files in a single location and retrieve them later.
 Harness the power of VSCode and the extension ecosystem to customize your note taking workflow.
 The default file type is markdown and features are built around taking markdown notes.
 However if you want to save your notes as other types of plain text files, you can change the settings to append a different file extension.

+[New in 0.6.0] Create a note in one of the currently open workspaces with the new Create note in workspace command.
+If you have multiple workspaces open, you will be down a dropdown list to pick which workspace to create a note in.

 ## Note Filename
 When creating a new note, VS Notes will look at the `vsnotes.defaultNoteTitle` setting to grab the format for the file name.
 This string contains several [tokens](#filename-tokens) that is converted by VS Notes when a note is created.
 Tokens can be modified in the `vsnotes.tokens` setting, but shouldn't be modified unless necessary.
 When asked to input a title for your new note, VSNotes can [detect file paths and will create subfolders as necessary](#file-path-detection).